God of War Ragnarök Tops the French Charts

-God of War Ragnarök (PS5) has retaken first place on the French charts for week 14, 2023, according to SELL.
+God of War Ragnarök (PS5) has remained first place on the French charts for week 15, 2023, according to SELL.

-Hogwarts Legacy (PS5) remained in second place, while Mario Kart 8 Deluxe (NS) is up one spot to third place.
-The remake of Resident Evil 4 (PS5) dropped from first to fourth place and FIFA 23 (PS5) remained in fifth place.
+Mario Kart 8 Deluxe (NS) is up one spot to second place and Hogwarts Legacy (PS5) is down one spot to third place.

+Two Mario games re-entered the top five this week.
+New Super Mario Bros.
+U Deluxe (NS) and Super Mario Odyssey (NS) are in fourth and fifth places, respectively.

 Top sellers per system were as follows: